orklann/caprice/README.md

 Notes
 -----
 Caprice is in development, and can not be used in any purpose yet.
-But It's in rapidly development, just keep watching this repo, you will get suprises.
+But It's in rapidly development, just keep watching this repo, you will get surprises.

 Usage
 -----